donbrowne/magpie-gdp12/trunk/README.txt

-If you wish to run with the local Django runserver, run the install process as above making sure that when you run the './installer.sh install' step that you leave the fields blank when the script asks you for the path and the URL
+If you wish to run with the local Django runserver, run the install process as above making sure that when you run the './installer.sh install' step that you leave the field blank when the script asks you for the path.

 Functionality relating to media upload will not function as Django requires an external web server to serve files.
 You can simulate this